Best things to do in Trastevere, Rome

 Enjoy traditional foods

 Even though a traditional neighborhood, it’s not uncommon to find touristy menus.
 There are many restaurants in Trastevere where you can enjoy a hearty traditional Roman meal.
 Try places like Da Enzo al 29 and Spirito Di Vino and order dishes like coda alla vaccinara, bucatini all’amatriciana or spaghetti alla carbonara if you are a meat-eater, or tonnarelli cacio e pepe for vegetarians.
+If you prefer a lighter meal, the Aromaticus bistrot is a great option.

 For a quick lunch on the go, you can stop at Trapizzino for a pizza/tramezzino stuffed with Roman traditional recipes.
 Or at L’Antica Norcineria (Via Natale del Grande 15) of the Iacozzilli family where you can order the typical pizza bianca with mortadella cured meat, focaccia with the traditional porchetta.